tejasbhati27/bookmark-sidebar-chrome-/README.md

 *   Click on categories to filter your bookmarks.
 *   Use the search bar to find specific bookmarks.
 *   Switch between list and grid view using the toggle button.
-*   Use the lock icon to access your private "Locked" folder.
+*   Use the lock icon to access your private "Locked" folder.[Pass - 0007]

 ## 🤝 Contributing